dortania/OpenCore-Legacy-Patcher/SOURCE.md

 ## Generating prebuilt binaries

 The main goal of generating prebuilt binaries is to strip the requirement of a local python installation for users.
 For developers, there's very little benefit besides enabling dark mode support in the GUI.
-For development, simply use the OpenCore-Patcher.command file with a python3 installation.
+For development, simply use the OpenCore-Patcher-GUI.command file with a python3 installation.

 * Note that due to PyInstaller's linking mechanism, binaries generated on Catalina and newer are not compatible with High Sierra and older
   * To ensure the largest compatibility, generate binaries on macOS Mojave.
 These binaries will be compatible with macOS 10.9 to macOS 12.